Financial Therapy

 Let's Connect

-Money can stir up strong emotions because it’s closely tied to security, self-worth, and control.
-It can trigger shame and entitlement, or deep fears of loss, failure, and judgment.
+Money can stir up strong emotions because it’s closely tied to our sense of security, self-worth, identity, and control.
+It can trigger shame and entitlement, or deep fears of loss, failure, instability, and judgment.
+It can bring out a need to control or protect what we have, what we want to have, or what we feel we should have.

 What we help with: